thoughtbot/superglue/docs/configuration.md

 # Configuration

-The `rails breezy:install:web` step adds a preconfigured entrypoint to `app/javascript/packs/application.js`.
-It sets up Breezy, Redux, and comes with a bare bones `Nav` component.
+The `rails breezy:install:web` step adds a preconfigured entry point to `app/javascript/packs/application.js`.
+It sets up Breezy, Redux, and comes with a bare-bones `Nav` component.

 The relevant parts to configuring Breezy is as follows: